Dynamical transitions in scalarization and descalarization through black hole accretion

-Considering the peculiar spacetime properties, it is interesting to generalize the discussion to anti-de Sitter (AdS) spacetimes.
-The AdS boundary acts like a mirror that bounces the outgoing energy back into the bulk.
-This makes the critical gravitational collapse in AdS spacetimes \citep{Bizon:2011gg} qualitatively different from that in asymptotically flat spacetimes \citep{Choptuik:1992jv,Gundlach:2007gc}.
-In this work we investigate for the first time a complete dynamical formation of SBHs through the accretion of nonlinear scalar fields onto a seed AdS bald BH and disclose new critical phenomena which are different from those revealed in asymptotically flat spacetimes \citep{Zhang:2021nnn}.
+Available studies concentrated on asymptotically flat spacetimes.
+It is known that dynamics in anti-de Sitter (AdS) spacetimes are different from that in asymptotically flat spacetimes.
+The turbulent instability in pure AdS spacetimes brings different structures in critical gravitational collapses from those in flat spaces \citep{Bizon:2011gg,Choptuik:1992jv,Gundlach:2007gc,Liebling:1996dx,Evans:1994pj}.
+Charged and rotating AdS BHs are unstable due to superradiant instability, while their counterparts are stable in asymptotically flat spacetimes \cite{Bosch:2016vcp,Chesler:2018txn,Berti:2009kk,Brito:2015oca}.
+These interesting results inspire us to further investigate novel critical phenomena in AdS spacetimes.

-Despite some works on the dynamical phenomena in spontaneous scalarization \citep{Fernandes:2019kmh,Ripley:2020vpk,Kuan:2021lol,East:2021bqk, Zhang:2021etr}, few works examined the influence of the perturbation strength on the intrinsic properties of such scalarization.
-In AdS spacetimes, we study the nonlinear perturbation and explore further the essence of such scalarization process around the threshold.
-We illustrate special dynamical critical phenomena in such spontaneous transition and find that the initial bald BH plays the role of a CS, though only SBH survives as the final state.

-For an isolated SBH, we observe that the accretion of strong enough scalar perturbations can realize dynamical descalarization by shedding off its initial scalar hair and leave a stable bald remnant.
-Thus in addition to those shown in binary BH mergers \cite{Silva:2020omi, Doneva:2022byd} and superradiance \cite{Corelli:2021ikv}, we construct a new physical mechanism for the dynamical descalarization of an isolated SBH.
-We reveal the first results on the critical phenomena in descalarizations and compare them with those in scalarizations.
+We explore the dynamical formation of SBHs through scalar fields accretion onto seed AdS bald BHs and examine the influence of the perturbation strength on the scalarization.
+We illustrate special dynamical critical phenomena in the spontaneous transition and find the bald BH playing the role of critical solution.
+After accretion of strong enough scalar perturbations, SBH can be descalarized.
+In addition to those shown in binary BH mergers \cite{Silva:2020omi, Doneva:2022byd} and superradiance \cite{Corelli:2021ikv}, we construct a new physical mechanism for the dynamical descalarization of an isolated SBH.
+We reveal the first results on the critical behaviors in dynamical descalarization.
 Unlike the transition at the scalarization threshold which is always discontinuous, the transition at the descalarization threshold can be either discontinuous or continuous, depending on the specific model.
+Furthermore, we reveal more connections between dynamical critical scalarizations/descalarizations and critical gravitational collapses in \cite{Gundlach:2007gc,Liebling:1996dx,Evans:1994pj}.

 {\it{\textbf{Numerical setup.}}} The action of the EMS theory in AdS spacetime is